Frank Mitchell (actor): The Three Stooges

-At a few different times in his career Mitchell was a member of the Three Stooges.
-His first tenure with the team was in 1929, replacing Shemp Howard in the Broadway revue George's White Sandals alongside Ted Healy and Stooges main-stays Moe Howard and Larry Fine.

-In 1943, he appeared in an unofficial team alongside Stooges alumni Fred Sanborn and Shemp Howard in the Universal feature Crazy House.
+In 1943, Mitchell appeared in an unofficial team alongside Stooges alumni Fred Sanborn and Shemp Howard in the Universal feature Crazy House.

 In 1953, he appeared with the Three Stooges in the Columbia short Spooks! and Goof on the Roof (both 1953), this time not as a member of the Stooges but rather as a foil for the trio's antics.

 In 1974, The Three Stooges had booked a tour of stage and nightclub shows and personal appearances.
 However, Larry Fine had suffered a debilitating stroke in 1970, and Moe had been too sick to tour, so Moe suggested that Curly-Joe DeRita make the commitments rather than cancel and to assemble what would ultimately be the last official incarnation of the troupe.
 In the middle-stooge role Curly-Joe hired long-time Ted Healy Stooge Paul "Mousie" Garner.
 The head-stooge role was filled by Frank Mitchell who cut his hair to look more like Moe.
 They performed music-based comedy, mostly, a good portion of which was reworked from Mousie's nightclub act.
 The first appearance of the team was at a nightclub just outside Boston.
 Despite concerns by the team that the act would flop due to them not being the "real stooges", it was a great success.
 The act toured throughout the year, but was cut short due to DeRita losing his eyesight.
 Aside from a few brief stints where Mitchell was ill (and filled-in for by Eddie Ennis) Frank Mitchell was the only actor to ever officially appear in the head-stooge role of Moe's other than Moe himself.